Lab 5: Register File

 create_clock -add -name sys_clk_pin -period 10.00 -waveform {0 5} [get_ports clk]

-Once you have completed the .xdc file, create a Makefile rule named synth that runs the synthesis script and generates a log named synthesis.log and a ‘.dcp’ file named regfile_top_synth.dcp.
-Carefully review the synthesis log to make sure there are no Warnings.
+Run synthesis, and carefully review the synthesis log to make sure there are no warnings.
 Answer the following questions from the synthesis log.

 How many FDCE cells are used by the design?